dd-pardal/tty-events/README.md

 ### Pasting

-_tty-input_ supports [bracketed paste mode](https://cirw.in/blog/bracketed-paste).
+_tty-events_ supports [bracketed paste mode](https://cirw.in/blog/bracketed-paste).
 This feature allows to distinguish between real keystrokes and pasted text from the clipboard.
 This is useful in applications where ceratin keys trigger some command.
-In order to receive paste events, the [`enableBPM()`](docs.md#module_tty-input--Terminal+enableBPM) function must be called first.
+In order to receive paste events, the [`enableBPM()`](docs.md#module_tty-events--Terminal+enableBPM) function must be called first.

 ```js
 term.enableBPM();